Check out our growing library of code snippets for Gravity Forms!

 default |

-Default text to display if no results match search criteria. | (Blank) |
+Default text to display if no results match search criteria.
+Can input multiple values corresponding to each display value, separated by a double pipe symbol. |

 link |